taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SDD.md

 #### 3.1 Account Creation System

-An account component will take in a username and a password from the user and store it to the database.
+An account component will take in a username, password and email from the user and store it to the database.
+This system is dependent on the Database System.

-#### 3.2 Messaging System
+#### 3.2 Database System

 If two users save each other’s EB to their PLs, the users will be prompted to directly message each other to negotiate the real-life use of their EBs.

 #### 3.3 Main Application

 ### 4. Rationale for each architectural choice